-Compared to my previous article on Nano Puff vs Micro Puff, this dilemma is much easier to make up your mind as these two jackets differ CLEARLY in this KEY area:
+Compared to my previous article on Nano Puff vs Micro Puff, this dilemma is much easier to make up your mind.

 If you're going to be physically active, absolutely get the Nano Air (more breathable).
-For a stationary use, absolutely get the Nano Puff (more weather/wind resistant).
+For a stationary use, get the Nano Puff (warmer).

 - Air is MUCH MORE breathable and a little more versatile & easier to layer